 Other common behaviors in children include sexual play encounters with those of the same sex.
 This usually occurs because boys and girls often play separately.
 While parents may be surprised to find their child has the desire to explore sexual play with a peer of the same sex, this is usually not an indication of any long-term sexual identity.
 In other words, children engaging in same-sex sexual play is not necessarily an indication of a homosexual identity, just as children engaging in other-sex sexual play is not necessarily an indication of heterosexual identities.

 While consensual activities such as playing “house,” kissing, or viewing others genitals are normal amongst children, there are other behaviors that are uncommon and cause for concern.
-These include coersive, frequent, or aggressive behaviors by children.
-Some examples of these types of actions include engaging in sexual behaviors with children more than four years older or younger than themselves, touching animal genitals, imitating full intercourse, inserting objects into genitals, and failing to cease a certain behavior even after a child has been repeatedly told the action is inappropriate or harmful.8 It is imporant to teach children to respect consent from a young age (in all situations, not just sexual ones).
+These include coercive, frequent, or aggressive behaviors by children.
+Some examples of these types of actions include engaging in sexual behaviors with children more than four years older or younger than themselves, touching animal genitals, imitating full intercourse, inserting objects into genitals, and failing to cease a certain behavior even after a child has been repeatedly told the action is inappropriate or harmful.8 It is important to teach children to respect consent from a young age (in all situations, not just sexual ones).
 Professionals recommend that parents and caretakers conduct age-appropriate lessons about topics such as “good touch” versus “bad touch” and body safety with their children starting around the age of three.8

 Reactions for Childhood Masturbation and Sexual Play